In this short tutorial, you’ll see how to delete a file or folder using Python.

 - Delete a folder with all of its files

-But before we begin, here is the general syntax that you may apply in Python to delete a file or folder:
+To start, here is the general syntax that you may apply in Python to delete a file or folder:

 Delete a file